-Why BTC Leads The Bitcoin Culture Wars in 2021: A Marketing Analysis
+Why BTC is Winning the Bitcoin Culture Wars in 2021: A Marketing Analysis

-The distinction in marketing - whether intentional or not - is how Steve Jobs separated Apple from incumbents like Microsoft.
+The distinction in marketing between BTC and its competitors is how Steve Jobs separated Apple from incumbents like Microsoft.
 Both exist but in different capacities now.
 If you wonder why BTC wins the culture war, even if its tech is stifled, it's because of this fundamental.

-OR if enough people make MORE money using alternatives through the apps being built themselves.
-In which case, such users may not care which #blockchain tech they’re using.
+The only way others can overcome the momentum and inertia of BTC is if there’s a serious technical flaw that causes many to lose lots of money, instantly.
+That, or if governments decide to outlaw it overnight.
+Both possible scenarios.
+Alternatively, if enough people make more money using alternatives through the apps being built themselves, such users may not care which #blockchain tech they’re using.
 They’ll be caring more about how it benefits them.